 What Happens When Plants Break Down?
 (And Why it Matters)

 Everyone loves the tender, vibrant greens of new growth, but what about when plants break down?
 Regeneration is a two-sided coin.
 Decomposition, the uncharismatic antithesis of new life, may not be much to look at.
-But it’s a vital part of your wild homestead, and it’s fundamental to nature’s capacity for regeneration.
-Plant decomposition feeds soil life, which not only breaks down spent plants into forms that can nurture new growth, but also adds other benefits to your wild homestead.
+But it’s a vital part of cultivating abundance, and it’s fundamental to nature’s capacity for regeneration.
+Plant decomposition feeds soil life, which not only breaks down spent plants into forms that can nurture new growth, but also adds other benefits to your property.

 Think of the last time you walked through a forest.
 What did you see on the forest floor?